 Figure 6: The EIA Process.
-Currently, this process is in the 'EIA Phase - Compile draft Environmental Impact Report (EIR) and draft CEMP and OEMP', as outlined in red.
+Currently, this process is in the 'EIA Phase - Revise Final EIR, CEMP, and OEMP', as outlined in red.

 3.3 NATIONAL HERITAGE RESOURCES ACT

 The protection and management of South Africa's heritage resources are controlled by the National Heritage Resources Act (Act No. 25 of 1999).
 South African National Heritage Resources Agency (SAHRA) is the enforcing authority.